Athletics pound Hurricanes in playoff opener - Austin Daily Herald

 “Rain delays are always fun,” said Nelsen.
 “We were joking around in the locker room and we all had our team eye black on.
 We stayed loose and focused on what we needed to do.”

-LP used Zach Bollingberg, Cole Walter, Jed Nelson and Hunter VaDeer on the mound and all four will be available when the Athletics take on either No. 7 Rushford-Peterson at Riverland on 5 p.m.
+LP used Zach Bollingberg, Cole Walter, Jed Nelson and Hunter VaDeer on the mound and all four will be available when the Athletics take on either No. 7 Rushford-Peterson at Riverland at 5 p.m.
 Thursday.
 The Section 1A Tournament is now in the double elimination round and there is also a slate of games set for Saturday.

 “We know the competition is going to ramp up,” Bollingberg said.
 “It’s nice that we didn’t lose anybody to pitch counts today and we’ll have everybody.
 Hopefully we can keep pitch counts down on Thursday so we’ll be ready for the weekend.”